Shabir Shah: Imprisonment

-Shabir Shah was arrested for the first time in 1968, when he was aged 14, for organizing and leading a student demonstration to press the demand for what he claimed as the "right of self-determination" for the people of Kashmir.
-He was arrested and jailed for 3 months and 15 days in Srinagar's Central Jail, thus began his jail journey and has been in and out of jail and under house arrest ever since.
-Immediately after his release, he resumed his political activities by forming Young Men's League along with his colleagues for which he was arrested at Anantnag and was detained for 8 months in Srinagar's Central Jail.
-After he was released, he was arrested again in 1971 on the allegation of being a core pro-Pakistan activist and was detained without in the district police lines at Anantnag for 7 months.
+Shah was arrested for the first time in 1968, when he was aged 14, for organising and leading a student demonstration demanding what he described as the "right of self-determination" for the people of Kashmir.
+He was jailed for three months and 15 days in Srinagar's Central Jail.
+After his release, he resumed political activities and formed the Young Men's League with his colleagues, for which he was again arrested in Anantnag and detained for eight months in Srinagar's Central Jail.
+After his release, he was arrested again in 1971 on allegations of being a pro-Pakistan activist and was detained in the district police lines at Anantnag for seven months.

-In 1972, Shah organized demonstrations in Jammu and was arrested under the Defence of Indian Rules Act (DIR) and detained in Central Jail, Srinagar for eleven months.
-During this period, the political scenario of sub-continent was going through a new metamorphosis as Pakistan had split into two and a new state, Bangladesh had emerged.
-After his release, Shah addressed a rally at Anantnag, demanding freedom for the Kashmiri people and denounced all decisions and agreements like the Shimla Agreement.
-As a result of it, he was arrested again in May 1973, just five months after his release and subsequently shifted to the Srinagar's Central Jail where he was detained for another 9 months.
+In 1972, Shah organised demonstrations in Jammu and was arrested under the Defence of Indian Rules Act (DIR) and detained in Central Jail, Srinagar for eleven months.
+During this period, the political situation in the subcontinent was changing following the creation of Bangladesh.
+After his release, Shah addressed a rally in Anantnag demanding freedom for the Kashmiri people and criticised agreements such as the Shimla Agreement.
+As a result, he was arrested again in May 1973, five months after his release, and detained for another nine months in Srinagar's Central Jail.

-In 1975, Shah denounced the Indira-Abdullah Accord signed by the then Indian Prime Minister Indira Gandhi and Sheikh Muhammad Abdullah.
-He was arrested for 4 months and subsequently confined in Central Jail, Srinagar for another 30 months.
-After his release in 1978, Shah immediately began his underground political activities.
+In 1975, Shah denounced the Indira-Abdullah Accord signed by the Indian Prime Minister Indira Gandhi and Sheikh Muhammad Abdullah.
+He was arrested for four months and subsequently confined in Central Jail, Srinagar for another 30 months.
+After his release in 1978, Shah resumed underground political activities.